brct-james/helmsman/README.md

 - Fix issues with system batching
 - Add ships to waypoint detail panel
 - Add system category for no system waypoints (uninitialized)
+- Starmap: Add click to open ship functionality in starmap waypoint details after creating logic for f/<ship-id> routes

 ### ON DECK

-- Check getWaypointsMessage is always being set as intended
+- Starmap: Check getWaypointsMessage is always being set as intended
-- Add favorite/unfavorite button (maybe a star?) - instead of category maybe use a symbol instead
+- Starmap: Add favorite/unfavorite button (maybe a star?) - instead of category maybe use a symbol instead
-- Add click to open ship functionality in starmap waypoint details after creating logic for f/<ship-id> routes
+- Fleet: create f/<ship-id> routes
+  - Instead of reusing ship cards, make a better interface for interacting with ships here, maybe use starmap but make it system map
+- Add bottom bar to all pages, it should display contextual information depending on the route
+  - On fleet and ship pages it shows time since and till fleet update with a button to do it immediately (remove current implementation)
+  - Same on starmap (remove current implementation)
+- Rework how flightplans are displayed for ship cards

 ### IN STARMAP